armory/documentation/_install_guide/auth.md

       email: email
       firstName: given_name
       lastName: family_name
+    userInfoRequirements: # Used to filter access by userInfo attributes
+      email: /^.*@armory.io$/ # Accepts a Java regular expression or string to match against
 ```

 - Fill in the values for `clientID` and `clientSecret` generated in the previous step.